Skip to main content

 NOTE

 If none of the interfaces are showing as 'Up', please check the QSFP cable connection, reboot the systems and try again.
-The interface showing as 'Up' depends on which port you are using to connect the two nodes.
-Each physical port has two names, for example, enp1s0f1np1 and enP2p1s0f1np1 refer to the same physical port.
-Please disregard enP2p1s0f0np0 and enP2p1s0f1np1, and use enp1s0f0np0 and enp1s0f1np1 only.
+The interfaces showing as 'Up' depend on which port you are using to connect the two nodes.
+Each physical port has two logical interfaces, for example, enp1s0f1np1 and enP2p1s0f1np1 refer to the same physical port.

 Network Interface Configuration